plone/training/views_3.rst

 If we append ``/manage_propertiesForm`` we can set the property "layout" to ``talklistview``.

 To make views configurable so that editors can choose them we have to register the view for the content type at hand in its FTI.
-To enable if for all folders we add a new file ``profiles/default/types/Folder.xml``
+To enable it for all folders we add a new file ``profiles/default/types/Folder.xml``

 .. code-block:: xml
     :linenos: